inflection-zone/wisdom-zone/platform-engineering/Docker/Docker-compose document.md

 10. You may access your containers using `docker exec -it <container name> /bin/bash` command.
     (If bash is not installed you may use `docker exec -it <container name> /bin/sh`)

 11. Inside database container, login to mysql using `mysql -u<username> -p` command.
-It will prompt you to enter password. \* After login you may see databases, tables, use other mysql commands.
+It will prompt you to enter password.
+After login you can see databases, tables and use other mysql commands.

 <img src="./Images/mysqlcontainer.png" width="600"/>